ishgupta127/Thermal-Transient-Driven-Delamination/README.md

 # Thermal-transient-Driven-Delamination
-Numerical Prediction of Energy Release Rate for Crack Propagation in Multilayered Systems Under Thermal Transients
+Toolbox for Numerical Prediction of the Energy Release Rate for Crack Propagation in Multilayered Systems Under Thermal Transients